-AI Recruiter Reply Prep: Filter Quickly Without Burning the Bridge
+AI Recruiter Reply Prep: Filter Fast Without Burning the Bridge

-Turn an unexpected recruiter LinkedIn message into a 80-word reply that surfaces comp range, role specifics, and a graceful exit if it is off — without ghosting future doors shut.
+Turn a cold recruiter LinkedIn message into an 80-word reply that surfaces the comp band, role specifics, and a graceful exit if it is off.
+Copy-ready prompts plus the 2026 pay-transparency context that makes asking normal.

 The task